Components

 is done by the following code:

-Now the image arrays can be converted to Mat
+Now the image arrays can be converted to Mat matrices what is the most important

 datatype in OpenCV.
 For this reason the width and the height